hstreamdb/docs/docs/zh/operation/deployment/quick-deploy-ssh.md

     remove_when_exit: true
 ```

-Global section set the default configuration value for all other configuration items.
-Here are some notes:
+The Global section is used to set the default configuration values for all other configuration items.

 - `meta_replica` set the replication factors of HStreamDB metadata logs.
 This value should not exceed the number of `hstore` instances.
 - `meta_store_config_path`、`hstore_config_path` and `hserver_config_path` are configuration file path for `meta_store`、`hstore` and `hserver` in the control machine.
 If the paths are set, these configuration files will be synchronized to the specified location on the node where the respective instance is located, and the corresponding configuration items will be updated when the instance is started.
 - `enable_grpc_haskell`: use `grpc-haskell` framework.
 The default value is false, which will use `hs-grpc` framework.
+- `enable_dscp_reflection`: if your operation system version is greater and equal to linux 4.x, you can set this field to true.
 - `container_config` let you set resource limitations for all containers.

-### monitor
+### Monitor

 ```yaml
 monitor: